 7. Suki – Gryffindor

 It’s no wonder Suki and Sokka are such a good match!
 She is a classic Gryffindor in many ways.
 She is courageous, strong, and determined.
-As the leader of the Kyoshi Warriors, Suki is confident in her abilities and the abilities of her team and doesn’t let anybody try and pull one over on her.
+As the leader of the Kyoshi Warriors, Suki is confident in her abilities and the abilities of her team and doesn’t let anybody try to pull one over on her.
 She decides to accompany the gang through the Serpent’s Pass to make sure they get through okay (even though Sokka is being a bit of a butt about it).
-In the end, it’s Suki and her quick thinking and bravery that saves Sokka, Toph, and everyone fighting the Fire Nation.
+In the end, it’s Suki and her quick thinking and bravery that save Sokka, Toph, and everyone fighting the Fire Nation.

 So there you have it.
 The Avatar gang makes up a well-balanced and diversely Sorted group of characters.
 Their differences in character are often the source of friction between them, but they’re also probably the reason they are so successful in their pursuits.